Morikoi/asteroid-blaster/docs/index.md

 > Please note that we endorse free learning resources and try to keep o11y.love informal only, no advertisements or product preferences.
 Tools and names are sorted in alpha numeric order.
 Missing a tool or want to provide feedback?
 See [Contributing](contributing.md).

-o11y.love is inspired by am
+o11y.love is inspired by amazing community resources:

+- [o11y